In the realm of the judiciary, lawyers and advocates are used often when seeking legal redressal in courts.

 The Bar Council of India exam, often known as the BCI examination, must be taken by applicants who have earned a legal degree but are not advocates.
 To add their name to the BAR council list, the lawyer must pass the test.
 The candidate will next be granted a licence by the bar council to practise law in a courtroom and hence become an advocate.

 Frequently Asked Questions on Difference Between Lawyer and Advocate

 Q 1.
 How is an Advocate different from a Lawyer?

 Q 2.
-How is the responsibility of advocate and lawyer different?
+How is the responsibility of an advocate and lawyer different?

 Aspirants can become familiar with the general pattern of the exam by knowing the syllabus of the UPSC.
-For more UPSC-related preparation materials refer to the links give below:
+For more UPSC-related preparation materials, refer to the links given below: